Get in touch

 Mehrangarh Fort, Jodphur

-Your first taste of India is bound to be something of an assault on the senses.
-Old Delhi, previously known as Shahjahanabad and once the capital of the Mughal dynasty, is no exception.
-Plunge into its maze of narrow lanes, shoulder to shoulder with the locals, and keep your wits about you to avoid bumping into sleeping dogs, dawdling cows and weaving rickshaws!
-Marvel at the awe-inspiring architecture of the Red Fort and the Jama Masjid (India’s largest mosque).
+Plunge into the maze of narrow lanes in Old Delhi, previously known as Shahjahanabad, the capital of the Mughal dynasty.
+Weave between sleeping dogs, dawdling cows and speedy rickshaws, and marvel at the awe-inspiring architecture of the Red Fort and the Jama Masjid (India’s largest mosque).
 Flood your senses at Chandni Chowk, the city’s busiest market, then fill your stomach with some of the country’s finest street food.

-Head to New Delhi, India’s capital, where majestic boulevards and tree-lined avenues full of neoclassical architecture lead to historic sites like Humayan’s Tomb, a striking 16th-century structure of white marble and red sandstone, or dwindle into quiet backstreets.
-Your guide can introduce you to some of the locals, including members of a community of around 60 washer-men who do laundry for hotels, hospitals and residents, as many of their families have done for generations.
+Head to New Delhi, India’s current capital, where tree-lined avenues of neoclassical architecture give way to ramshackle neon lights and historic sites like the 16th-century Humayan’s Tomb.
+Meet some of the city’s locals, including members of a multi-generational community of washer-men who do laundry for hotels, hospitals and residents, and see the city from a unique perspective with a community guiding project employing young adults who were once street children.

 Home of the Royal Bengal

-Having visited the bustling capital city and feasted your eyes on some very impressive architecture, why not stop to admire some of Rajasthan's regal residents at Ranthambore National Park?
-As one of India’s largest reserves, and one of the best places in the country to see tigers in the wild, it’s a popular destination, especially during peak seasons.
-However, perhaps sharing the spectacle with quite a few other visitors is a worthwhile price to pay if you spot one of these elusive predators slinking across your path.
+Ranthambore National Park is one of India’s largest reserves, and one of the best places in the country to admire Rajasthan's regal resident tigers in the wild.
+It’s a popular destination - arguably getting too popular in places, especially during peak seasons - and there are generally quite a few safari jeeps in the most visited spots.
 Morning and afternoon safari drives with a local naturalist on hand offer the best opportunity for a glimpse of the tell-tale orange fur with black stripes, as well as Ranthambore’s other residents, including leopards, hyenas, langurs and macaques.
-The park itself creates a very atmospheric safari.
 Be sure to look out for ancient temples, hunting pavilions, historic tombs and a crumbling 10th-century fort during your drive.

-Although Rajasthan has a seemingly endless list of highlights, the heart of any trip should include exploring some lesser-known delights.
-That might mean visiting a small town like Bundi, the ‘City of Stepwells’, with its narrow streets lined with Brahmin-blue houses, resplendent palace and imposing fort.
-Or maybe taking a turn off the main highways to visit a peaceful rural community, staying in one of the many forts, palaces and hunting lodges which have been beautifully maintained and restored to welcome travellers?
-In the past, these regal residences provided people in the surrounding areas with protection and income, and many of the current owners (often descendents of the original ruling families) are encouraging visitors to continue this age-old relationship.
+The heart of any trip should include exploring some lesser-known delights.
+In Rajasthan, that might mean visiting a small town like Bundi, the ‘City of Stepwells’, with its narrow streets lined with Brahmin-blue houses, resplendent palace and imposing fort.
+Or maybe taking a turn off the main highways to visit a peaceful rural community, staying in one of the many forts and palaces, and hunting lodges, which have been beautifully maintained and restored to welcome travellers?
+In the past, these regal residences provided people in the surrounding areas with protection and income, and many of the current owners (often descendants of the original ruling families) are encouraging visitors to continue this age-old relationship.

-Whether you choose the Rawla Narlai hunting lodge nestled in the Aravalli hills, the imposing Deogarh Mahal, luxurious Chanoud Garh fort-palace, or Fort Barli, which is proudly run by the 16th generation of the original family owners, you’ll experience the thrill of staying somewhere rich with history.
-Settle in amid the towers, courtyards, carvings, lattice work, mirrored glass and bright textiles, and enjoy the pleasure and privilege visiting the surrounding communities to experience the rhythms of their everyday lives.
+Whether you choose the Rawla Narlai hunting lodge, nestled in the Aravalli hills, the elegant Shahpura Bagh, stately and modern Dev Shree Deogarh, or atmospheric Fort Barli, which is proudly run by the 16th generation of the original family owners, you’ll experience the thrill of staying somewhere rich with history.
+Settle in amid the towers, courtyards, carvings, lattice work, mirrored glass and bright textiles, and enjoy the pleasure and privilege visiting the surrounding communities to experience the rhythms of everyday rural life.

-When looking for somewhere to end your first adventure in India, we don’t think you can do much better than a few days in the ethereal lakeside city of Udaipur.
-It’s home to a hotel which appears to float magically in the middle of a lake, is frequently referred to as one of the most romantic spots in India, and is, of course, the setting for a Bond film; Udaipur has a quality unlike anywhere else.
-For those who haven’t had their fill of extravagant architecture, the City Palace is the largest complex in the state.
+For those who haven’t had their fill of extravagant architecture, Udaipur’s City Palace is the largest complex in the state.
 This is a great place to slow your pace and wander the narrow streets passing temples, ornately decorated havelis and colourful bazaars selling everything from jewellery and traditional miniature paintings to spices and clay pots.

 Not spicy enough for you?